Vyral/base-template/_posts/2019-05-16-what-closing-costs-do-sellers-have-to-pay.md

 {% include pullquote.html %}

-**Another item that’s often paid for by the seller is the CL100, or wood infestation report.** This is a specific inspection that will check the home for termites, high moisture levels, and other wood destroying organisms.
+**Another item that’s often paid for by the seller is the CL100, or wood infestation report.** This is a specific inspection that will check the home for termites, high moisture levels, and other wood-destroying organisms.
 This will set you back anywhere from $75 to $130.&nbsp;

 Finally, you’ll have to pay for property taxes for the time you’ve owned the home.